genskyff/notes/SQL 笔记.md

     SELECT a1 FROM table2 WHERE a2 IN (
         SELECT a2 FROM table3 WHERE a3 = 10));
 SELECT col, (SELECT SUM(col2) FROM table2 WHERE table1.col1=table2.col1) FROM table1;
+SELECT col FROM table WHERE EXISTS(SELECT 1 FROM table2 WHERE a = 1);

 SELECT col1, col2 FROM table1, table2 WHERE table1.col = table2.col;
 SELECT col1, col2 FROM table1 INNER JOIN table2 ON table1.col = table2.col;